gmofishsauce/wut4/exer/cex/README.md

 ## Vector language

 Vector files are line-oriented.
 All nonempty lines must be left-justified.
 Lines starting with a space or hash character are ignored, as are empty lines consisting of just a newline.
 Tabs are not allowed.
 Hash is intended as a comment character.
 Comments must be left-justified (trailing comments are not allowed).
+Lines starting with '>' are commentary that is output to the log starting with character 1 of the line.

 The first non-empty non-comment line must contain the keyword **socket** followed by exactly one space.
 This must be followed by **PLCC** to select the 68-pin PLCC socket in the exerciser or **ZIF** to select the 40-pin ZIF socket in the exerciser.